UMD-ARLIS/Graph-Benchmarking-Project/README.md

 If you're new to LaTeX we can use Overleaf to get started: [Link to Overleaf]([https://overleaf.com](https://www.overleaf.com/5589556986bvqfbthdvdjc))

+If you want to use LaTeX locally and get access to all the cool editing scripts I've acquired (read: took directly from Prof Boyd-Graber) you can set up the environment using homebrew:

+      brew install mactex

+it should give you the warning, but in case not you'll need to either restart your terminal or run the following command:

+      eval "$(/usr/libexec/path_helper)"

+Then, to compile the vector graphics that look much nicer in rendered pdfs we need to install inkscape:

+      brew install inkscape

+then you should be good to go by navigating to the directory with the .tex file in question and adding in a makefile (ask kent for the makefile and the scripts directory)

+with the makefile in the directory, you can then compile your pdf using:

+      make <myFile>.pdf

 ## Coding

 We'll use git to our advantage, but will work through how we want to handle branching, merges etc and document here.